 13 Ways to Repurpose One Blog Post

-LinkedIn Publishing/Pulse – as mentioned above, you have an opportunity here to create a new cover image for the article, tweak it for a professional/business audience and add rich media like video and audio.
+LinkedIn Publishing – as mentioned above, you have an opportunity here to create a new cover image for the article, tweak it for a professional/business audience and add rich media like video and audio.

 Medium – very much like LinkedIn where you can republish your article, though the audience on Medium tends to respond best to personal stories.
 So look at your article through that lens.

-Facebook Notes – a simple blogging-style option on your Facebook profile.
+Facebook Notes – a simple blogging-style option on your Facebook business page and profile.
 You can add images and again, create a cover image for the article.
-Once you publish on your profile, you can also share it to your profile. (this is still a viable option, but Notes don’t get much engagement or visibility so you’ll need to experiment to discover if it’s really worth your time.)
+Once you publish on your business page, you can also share it to your profile. (this is still a viable option, but Notes don’t get much engagement or visibility so you’ll need to experiment to discover if it’s really worth your time.)

-Quora – use the Q&A site to find questions for which you can post your article or selections from your article as an answer.13 Ways to Reach More People with Your Content (includes free checklist)Click To Tweet
+Quora – use the Q&A site to find questions for which you can post your article or selections from your article as an answer.

 eBook – Take a look at one of the categories on your blog.
 Are there five or six articles that can be bundled together to provide an in-depth look at one of your areas of expertise?
-With a bit of editing to create flow, natural transitions, and introduction and conclusion, you can create a product to give away or sell on your site and as a Kindle ebook.
+With a bit of editing to create flow, natural transitions, an introduction and conclusion, you can create a product to give away or sell on your site and as a Kindle ebook.